OR FISH WITH LARGE NETS OR HUNT BIG ANIMALS

-Pursuing individual gain weakens the community and communal lands become privately owned.
-Then people leave "He went off to seek his fortune," is how many fairy tales begin.
+When expanding towns lead to growing crops for market, lands used communally become private and the pursuit of individual gain weakens the community.
+Then people leave —"He went off to seek his fortune," is how many fairy tales begin.

 Those who remain on the land become sharecroppers or serfs.